abar-1/abar-1/README.md

 # Hi, I'm Aneesh

-i'm an incoming Freshman at purdue majoring in data sci + comp sci
+i'm a Freshman at purdue majoring in data sci + comp sci
-i'm interested in cyber & ml, and its application to aviation.
-i enjoy playing tennis, pickleball, and basketball
+i'm interested in cyber, autonomous systems, and computer vision. i enjoy playing tennis, pickleball, and basketball
 i am currently a student pilot in pursuit of my private pilots license